arangodb/docs/3.10/indexing-index-basics.md

 It is a sorted index structure.
-It can be used to quickly find documents with specific attribute values (point lookups / equality comparisons), for range queries, and for returning documents from the index in sorted order, but only if either all index attributes are provided in a query, or if a leftmost prefix of the index attributes is specified.
+It can be used to quickly find documents with specific attribute values (point lookups / equality comparisons), for range queries, and for returning documents from the index in sorted order, but only if either all index attributes is provided in a query, or if a leftmost prefix of the index attributes is specified.

 For example, if a persistent index is created on attributes `value1` and `value2`, the